LF:aVLNE9X1c Neurology - practice - Course Information

 MUDr.
 Lenka Krajčovičová, Ph.D. (seminar tutor)

 MUDr.
-Peter Krkoška (seminar tutor)
+Peter Krkoška, Ph.D. (seminar tutor)

 MUDr.
 Zdeněk Kundrata (seminar tutor)